Naereen/slides/2018_01__Python_introduction_for_MATLAB_users__at_Supelec/README.md

 ---

 # 3.2.
-Solving a 2D Ordinary Differential Equation
+Solving a 2nd order ODE

 > Goal : solve and plot the differential equation of a pendulum :
 > $$\theta''(t) + b \,\theta'(t) + c \,\sin(\theta(t)) = 0$$